CavadaLorenzo/LogViewer/README.md

 ### v3.0
 Now the script can read from N file, for each file it will detect if it is written in default mode or in xferlog standard mode.
 Now the script will also keep track of the username of the client who has done the request.

+### ATTENTION:
+This is an old version of Logviewer, a more update veersion can be found here: https://github.com/CavadaLorenzo/FTP-Server_docker